Kankona-C/Kankona-C/README.md

 - 👋 Hi, I’m Kankona Chowdhury
-- 💻 Currently a sophomore at RCCIIT
+- 💻 Currently a sophomore at Dept. of Computer Science & Engineering, RCCIIT
-- 👀 I’m interested in web and app development
+- 👀 I’m interested in Web and App development
 - 🌱 I’m currently learning OOP
 - 📫 How to reach me kankona01chowdhury@gmail.com